basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 This way of doing things works just fine for many use cases.
 If, however, you do not know in advanced which buckets will be required by your application but still need to apply types to them _upon creation_, then you should strongly consider assigning bucket types dynamically.

-## The `riak-admin bucket-type` Command
+## Managing Bucket Types Through the Command Line

 Bucket types can be created, updated, activated, and more through the `riak-admin bucket-type` interface.

-Below is a full list of available commands:
+Below is a full list of available sub-commands:

 Command | Action | Form |
 :-------|:-------|:-----|